 London accounts for over half of all tourist arrivals in the United Kingdom.
 It’s a huge city – Western Europe’s largest – and London has almost unlimited things to offer.

 Aside from having world-famous museums, famous architecture, classic pubs, huge parks and countless monuments, London also offers many modern attractions.
-If you love sports, London might be the best place to go in all of Europe due to the sheer number of high-end football clubs.
+If you love sports, London might be the best place to go in all of Europe due to the sheer number of top football clubs.
 When it comes to shopping, London also impresses, and the English capital also attracts theatre enthusiasts from all over the world.